forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 ## I- Your interest in R

-### Do you use R to work or study?
+### Do you use R to work, study or for personal interest?

 (1 option)
 * Yes
 * Whenever I can, even if it is not mandatory
+* No, but I am interested in starting to use it
 * No
-* No, but I am interested in starting to use it
 * Prefer not to respond

 ### In which year did you start using R?